sureshvamshi/DEVOPS-1/README.md

  11. provide username as jenkins and other relavent details.
  12. Finally, you will see Jenkins Home Page.

-**Note:** Java installation is not required for Package Manager Installations.
 ```
 ---
 ## Types of Applications